 A welcome glass each of French Champagne on arrival

-11am, but flexible, subject to availability.
-On arrival day, guests are invited to take a leisurely lunch from noon, before checking in to their pavilion at 2pm.
+11am.
+On arrival day, guests are invited to take a leisurely lunch from 12:30pm, before checking in to their pavilion at 2pm.

-Rates include all meals, selected soft and alcoholic drinks, a free minibar, snacks, a 'welcome to the country' didgeridoo-smoking ceremony (with canapés and cocktails), and mountain bike hire.
+Rates include all meals, selected soft and alcoholic drinks, a free minibar, snacks and mountain bike hire.

 Don’t miss the day-bed perched high out of sight on the edge of the property.
-Take Pretty Beach House’s skippered Cabo 38 Express fishing boat for a spin on Brisbane Water or seek out hidden, empty beaches where you can swim, snorkel and fish.
-Best of all, you can take a picnic hamper from the restaurant with you.
+Hire a local sailing boat or even take a fishing boat for a spin on Brisbane Water or seek out hidden, empty beaches where you can swim, snorkel and fish.
+Best of all, you can take a picnic hamper from Pretty Beach House with you.
 To stretch your pins, try a guided walk through the Bouddi Peninsula or stroll over to private Tallow Beach and its tempting surf break.
-Keep your eyes peeled for works by renowned Aussie artists Sidney Nolan and John Olsen in the main house too.
+Keep your eyes peeled for works by renowned Aboriginal artists in the main house too.

 At the hotel